vuejs/docs/src/guide/migration/mount-changes.md

 ## Overview

-In Vue 2.x, when mounting an application, the rendered result replaces the element we mount to.
-In Vue 3.x, rendered application is appended as a child of such an element.
+In Vue 2.x, when mounting an application that has a `template`, the rendered content replaces the element we mount to.
+In Vue 3.x, rendered application is appended as a child of such an element, replacing element's `innerHTML`.

 ## 2.x Syntax